reissbaker/wate/README.md

 Given an array of futures and a callback, calls the callback with an argument list of values if the futures all succeed.
 The values will be passed into the callback in the order that the futures were passed in the array.
+Returns a future that succeeds if all of the futures succeed, or fails if any of them fail.
 For example:

 ```javascript
 wate.splat([ a, b, c ], (aValue, bValue, cValue) => {